id/emqx-docs/en_US/deploy/rolling-upgrades.md

 If you are running an Open Source version of EMQX and would like to upgrade to the Enterprise Edition, the process is the same as upgrading to a newer version of the Open Source Edition.

 There is no difference in installation and upgrade between the Open Source and Enterprise Editions of EMQX.
-The only notice is that you need to manually [configure your License](./license.md) in `emqx.conf` for the Enterprise edition nodes after each upgrade.
+The only notice is that you need to manually [configure your License](./license.md) for the Enterprise edition nodes after each upgrade.
 You cannot apply the License key to the whole cluster before all nodes are upgraded.

 For example, add the following line to `etc/base.hocon` (`etc/emqx.conf` if upgrade target version is before `e5.8.5`):
 ```